 ETE indirectly owns our General Partner and as a result controls us.
 ETE also owns the general partner of Regency, a publicly traded partnership with which we compete in the natural gas gathering, processing and transportation business.
 The directors and officers of our General Partner and its affiliates have fiduciary duties to manage our General Partner in a manner that is beneficial to ETE, the sole owner of our General Partner.
-At the same time, our General Partner has fiduciary duties to manage us in a manner that is beneficial to our Unitholders.
+At the same time, our General Partner has contractually-limited fiduciary duties to our Unitholders.
 Therefore, our General Partner's duties to us may conflict with the duties of its officers and directors to ETE as its sole owner.
 As a result of these conflicts of interest, our General Partner may favor its own interest or those of ETE, Regency or their owners or affiliates over the interest of our Unitholders.